AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 ##### App level facts

-As example purpose, custom facts have been defined in the otter-demo-app code, at application level, in a dedicated folder __src/facts__.
+For example purposes, custom facts have been defined in the otter-demo-app code, at application level, in a dedicated folder __src/facts__.
 You can have a look at the folder structure and files organization, and the implementation itself.

-In the _app.module_ we have integrated these facts modules, as we've done with the ones coming from the library.
+In the _app.module_ we have integrated the following facts modules, as we've done with the ones coming from the library.

 ```typescript
 // app.module.ts